 Either pop a lid onto the ovenproof dish or cover with foil.
 Transfer the dish into the oven and cook for ½ an hour.

 After this time, take the dish from the oven and add the chopped potatoes.
 Give everything a good stir.
 Cover the dish again and pop it back into the oven.
 After ½ an hour reduce the oven temperature to 180C/350F/Gas 5/160C Fan and continue to cook for 1 hour or until the meat is tender.

 Remove from the oven and season to taste; I like to go quite heavy with the pepper in a meat and potato pie.
-Leave the filling to cool at room temp for up to 1½ hours before transferring it into to the fridge to cool completely.
+Cover and leave the filling to cool at room temp for up to 1½ hours, before transferring it into to the fridge to cool completely.
 To cool the filling quicker, divide it into smaller portions or decant it to another dish that has a larger exposed surface.